How To Change Your Name After Marriage [2023 Guide + Checklist]

 You need to start your name change here because all government agencies link to the SSA database.
 If your name change isn’t registered with the SSA, other government offices will not allow you to change your name.

-You can get started checking out our comprehensive SSA Name Change Guide to see a complete list of the acceptable documents needed to make this change.
+You can get started by checking out our comprehensive SSA Name Change Guide to see a complete list of the acceptable documents needed to make this change.

 Or you can download Form SS-5 which is an application for a Social Security Card and follow the instructions.